BlockchainCommons/Research/papers/bcr-2026-xxx-signature-qualifiers.md

 - Most qualifier objects are *typed record values* and SHOULD use **Unit** as subject.
 - Only use ARIDs (or other identifying subjects) when a qualifier object must be referenced independently across contexts.

 For small enumerated fields where elision may be expected and decorrelation is desirable, we adopt **Salted Values** per [BCR-2026-004](bcr-2026-004-salted-value.md).
+If you anticipate needing decorrelatable elision later, you MUST choose Salted Values at creation time; you cannot “add salt later” without changing the signed metadata.

 We also add one Envelope-native qualifier:

-- **Obscured-nodes claim (`sig:obscured`):** a lexicographically-sorted array of digests identifying which nodes in the payload envelope's Merkle tree were obscured (elided, encrypted, or compressed) at signing time.
-This exploits Envelope's existing digest tree rather than introducing a separate controlled vocabulary.
+- **Obscured-nodes claim (`sig:obscured`):** a lexicographically-sorted array of **semantic digests** identifying which nodes in a signed envelope were obscured *in the signed presentation* (elided, encrypted, or compressed) at signing time.

 ---